replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 Once you're logged in, navigate to the "Customers" page and find the customer "Nitflex."
 Click on the name "Nitflex" then select "Manage customer" to see the customer details and entitlements.
-We need to enable the Embedded Cluster for Nitflex to be able to use it.
+We need to enable license options for Nitflex to be able to use the Embedded Cluster installer.

 There are a few license options that affect Embedded Cluster installations: